gruntjs/grunt-contrib-sass/README.md

 This plugin requires Grunt `~0.4.0`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

-Note: Files that begin with "_" are ignored even if they match the globbing pattern.
-This is done to match the expected [Sass partial behaviour](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#partials).

 ```shell
 npm install grunt-contrib-sass --save-dev